Engoo Blog Travel & Fun

 However, ratings still provide very useful information, especially for parents.
 They give viewers an idea about the kinds of content a film contains and help parents decide if something is appropriate for their children to watch.

-This article will provide some basic information about the different ratings films receive, as well as keywords you will see when choosing if a movie is right for you or your child.
+This article will provide some basic information about the different ratings films receive, as well as keywords you'll see when choosing if a movie is right for you or your child.

-The 5 ratings of the MPA (the Motion Picture Association)
+The 5 Ratings of the MPA (Motion Picture Association)

 All of the various movie ratings, from G to NC-17